wyne-ybanez/PaperCut/README.md

 #### Typography

-The main typography used for the website was the font named "Syne".
+The main typography used for the website was the font named "Benne".
 This font was accessed through Google fonts.
-The font weight values used are 400,500,600 and 700.

 #### Imagery